 Myth: The flu is the same as having a bad cold.

-The common cold can cause you to feel exhausted and run down.
-But the flu has all bad symptoms of a cold — sneezing, cough and sore throat — and will put you on bedrest.
-Plus, the complications that the flu brings, could send you to the hospital and in the worst case scenario it may also lead to death.
-In fact, since 2010, the Centers for Disease Control and Prevention (CDC) estimates that flu has resulted in between 140,000 and 960,000 hospitalizations yearly.
+The common cold can cause you to feel exhausted and run down, but the flu has all the symptoms of a cold — sneezing, cough, and sore throat — and will put you on bedrest.
+The CDC notes that most people will recover from the flu in less than two weeks, but developing complications — such as pneumonia, inflammation of the heart or brain, or sepsis — could send you to the hospital.
+In the worst case scenario, these serious complications can also lead to death.
+Between 2010 and 2020, the CDC estimates that flu resulted in between 140,000 and 710,000 hospitalizations yearly.

 Myth: Healthy people do not need a flu shot.

 Anyone can get the flu, even if you’re healthy.
 That is why the CDC suggests an annual influenza vaccination for everyone who is six months and older.
-Furthermore, no matter how fit you are, once you are infected, you can become contagious.
-Actually, according to the CDC, up to 20 percent of people carrying the flu virus have no symptoms.
+Furthermore, no matter how healthy you are, once you are infected, you can become contagious.
+And even if you don’t have any symptoms, you can still spread the virus to others; in fact, a 2009 review found that one in three people with the flu is asymptomatic, and those individuals can still spread the virus to others.

 Myth: I don’t need the flu vaccine every year.

-The effectivity of the flu vaccine decreases with time, making it essential to get vaccinated yearly.
+The protection offered by the flu vaccine decreases with time (much like the COVID-19 vaccine), making it essential to get vaccinated yearly.
 In addition to protecting yourself, it also protects those around you.
-It is also vital to understand that the flu virus mutates every year.
-Getting a yearly vaccine ensures that you are protected from the strains that are more likely to cause an outbreak during that particular season.
+It’s also important to get vaccinated every flu season because the flu virus actually mutates every year, and vaccines are reformulated to protect you from the strains most likely to cause an outbreak during that particular season.

 Myth: The flu vaccine causes the flu.

-Myth: Pregnant women can’t get a flu vaccine.
+Myth: Pregnant women shouldn’t get a flu vaccine.

-Myth: The flu vaccine has several side effects.
+Myth: The flu vaccine has serious side effects.